 Owning a small business automatically makes you a part of the community that surrounds the business.
-You will more than likely live near to the business and will settle down in the surrounding neighborhoods.
-A lot of people like to support their local businesses, so it’s not only financially rewarding; feeling like a part of the community can help you to create a sense of belonging.
+You will more than likely live near the business and will settle down in the surrounding neighborhoods.
+A lot of people like to support their local businesses, so it’s not only financially rewarding; feeling like a part of the community can help you create a sense of belonging.

 Even though you will be a valuable part of the community, you still need to ensure that your AML compliance and Know Your Customer (KYC) procedures are up to date, as you can’t be too careful.

 The biggest thing that holds most people back from starting their own small business is the amount of financial risk that you have to take.
 An article from Forbes states that 80% of all small businesses will fail within 18 months.
 Just 5% of all small businesses will be operating after five years.
 There is also the growing risk of fraud in this modern world, which is why AML compliance and Know Your Customer (KYC) are so important.

 Working Longer Hours